Optimal State-Space Reduction for Pedigree Hidden Markov Models: Discussion

 \section{Discussion}

-Even though past efforts at state-space reduction have focused on finding groups of isometries on the edges of the pedigree graph, it is clear that this is an equivalent problem to finding the optimal partition of the state space that respects the Markov property.
+Even though past efforts at state-space reduction have focused on finding groups of isometries, it is clear that this is an equivalent problem to finding the optimal sub-partition of the emission partition that respects the Markov property.
 Although the paper mostly discusses the pedigree state-space, the maximum ensemble algorithm is general to any HMM.

 Even if some isometries can be obtained efficiently, for example the founder and chain isometries, computation of the transition probabilities according to Equation~\ref{eqn:transitions} seems to require enumeration of the inheritance vectors.
 The naive algorithm requires $O(k2^n)$ where $k$ is the number of orbits and $n$ is the number of meioses in the pedigree.
 Due to this fact, and the fact that the forward-backward algorithm for pedigree HMMs has running time $O(m2^{2n})$, it is an advantage to use exponential algorithms to find the maximal state-space reduction.
 Indeed, the maximal ensemble algorithm we introduce here has running time $O(n2^{2n})$ which yields more efficient HMM algorithms when $n < m$ where $n$ is the number of meioses in the pedigree and $m$ is the number of sites.